telerik/ajax-docs/controls/input/appearance-and-styling/single-rendering-html-output.md

 * For a list of the different CSS classes that are applied based on the state of the input control check [this]({%slug input/appearance-and-styling/styles%}) help topic.

 >note These classes are specific to the input control when it is in single-input rendering mode.
-For a list of the CSS classes that are applicable to all rendering modes check[ this]({%slug input/appearance-and-styling/css-skin-file-selectors%})help topic.
+For a list of the CSS classes that are applicable to all rendering modes check [this]({%slug input/appearance-and-styling/css-skin-file-selectors%}) help topic.
 >